 This gives you a deeper understanding of what is happening within the system through graphical representations of how much time the request took on each step.
 A span is the building block of any distributed trace, with each component in a service contributing a span to the distributed workflow.

 There are a handful of well known open source tracing tools, and another handful of lesser known ones.
 Most work in similar ways, with one or two nuanced differences, and this post walks through most of them to help find the right tracing tool for you.

 While not available to download or use outside of Google, Dapper is/was the company’s internal tool that defined what distributed tracing could be.
 You can read the paper from 2010 written by some of the engineers behind it to get an understanding of the design decisions behind the tracing tools that came after it.

 As part of the wider effort from the Cloud Native Computing Foundation (CNCF) to bring consistency and consolidation to the APIs and instrumentation needed for distributed tracing and the wider observability landscape.
 The OpenTelemetry API provides a standard, vendor neutral framework for instrumentation, meaning that a developer can switch between distributed tracing systems.
 Not all tracing tools conform fully to it yet (and some conform to the predecessor, OpenTracing, but many do to some degree.

-Created by Uber and now a graduated project of the CNCF, Jaeger has become one of the defining tracing projects.
+Created by Uber and now a graduated project of the CNCF, Jaeger has become one of the defining tracing tools.
 The team behind it explained their needs and motivations in a 2017 blog post, which were primarily to troubleshoot their growing microservices-based applications, and specifically: